9brada6/tabs-with-posts/tests/manual_testing.md

 11. Test how each article block style works with show more posts button.
 12. Make sure that the meta wrapper is not displayed, if the meta inside is not.
 13. Test the hover/focus state of the elements, to not differ between them(or to not work at all).
-14. When writing CSS for hover selectors, the hover selector should be tagged anchor tag hover/focus if possible(and use + or ~ for next), if not select the block and use hover and :focus-within.
-Try to not use :focus-within where possible to increase browser compatibility.
+14. When writing CSS for hover selectors, the hover selector should be tagged anchor tag hover/focus(use focus-within on parent).
 15. Check if thumbnail image dimension is correct, in proportion of what it needs to display(thumbnail or medium).
 16. Use "header" and no "title" to prevent the WP widget to show a widget title in widget settings HTML "name" attribute.
 17. Check components classes, if they exist in template file.